sgmlguru/xproc-batch/xspec-tools/README.md

 </x:scenario>
 ```

-Note `x:context/@href`.
+Note the presence of `x:context/@href`.
 Similarly, there might be an `x:expect/@href`.

-When transformming a batch of files, then, there needs to be a test for each file and XSLT step.
+Thus, when transformming a batch of files, there needs to be a test for each file and XSLT step.

-Not every step will necessarily require XSpec tests, so a manifest file, similar to the XSLT manifest, above, could be used to list those steps that do need one.
+Not every step will require XSpec tests, so a manifest file, similar to the XSLT manifest, above, could be used to list those steps that do need one.
 For example:

 ```XML